-Oscar Wilde got home tutelage till he was nine years.
-He attended Royal School from 1864 to 1871, Trinity College, Dublin from 1871 to 1874, and Magdalen College, Oxford from 1874 to 1878).
-He joined the Art movement at Oxford and became a campaigner for ‘Art for Art’s Sake‘ – a concept developed by the French philosopher Victor Cousin.
+Oscar Wilde was home schooled till he was nine years.
+He then went on to attend Royal School from 1864 to 1871, Trinity College, Dublin from 1871 to 1874, and Magdalen College, Oxford from 1874 to 1878.
+He joined an art movement at Oxford and became a campaigner for ‘Art for Art’s Sake‘ – a concept developed by the French philosopher Victor Cousin.
 The concept stated that art was valuable in itself and that artist did not need any justifiable religious or state reasons to carry out their artistic profession.

 He won the 1878 Newdigate Prize for his poem Ravenna.
-During this time, Wilde got comfortable with compositions on same-sex love and lived for a while with a male partner he met in 1876, the general public painter Frank Miles.
+During this time, Wilde got comfortable with compositions on same-sex love and lived for a while with a male partner – the general public painter Frank Miles – he met in 1876.
 In any case, with regards to the cultural standards of his day, such practices were covertly practiced.

 Oscar married Constance Lloyd on the 29th of May 1884.
-She was the child of well-to-do Horace Lloyd.
+She was the child of well-to-do English barrister called Horace Lloyd (1828-1874).
 Their marriage was blessed with two children, Cyril and Vyvyan.
 To help his family, Oscar worked as the editorial manager of Woman’s World magazine, where he worked from 1887 to 1889.
 After 14 years of marriage, Constance Lloyd passed away at the age of 39 in 1898.

 Oscar Wilde’s Publications

 Oscar began his publications immediately after graduation.
 He moved to Chelsea, London in 1879 to start a literary occupation.
 In 1881, he published his first works in poetry – “Poems”.
 The publication got mixed reactions from critics and pundits.